benceluzsinszky/ds-tcp/README.md

 These goroutines simulate the client and server, but they are not separate OS processes or threads.
 They are lightweight, managed by Go’s runtime.
 So it is not realistic to use neither the threads nor the proccesses as they are hardwer dependent, wherease a goroutines are managed by Go runtime.
 If we were to run our codebase on distinct servers, we would use the processes that will be triggered once a port has been accessed.

+Suggestion:

+We have created a client and a server using Go routines to simulate a TCP connection.
+In this basic implementation, we are establishing communication between the client and server using the 3-way handshake protocol.
+By using channels to exchange SYN and ACK values between the client and server, we simulate how these values would be transmitted in a real TCP connection.
+Once the acknowledgment values are validated on both sides, the program prints "Connection established," indicating the successful completion of the handshake.
+These goroutines simulate the client and server, but they are not separate OS processes or threads.
+They are lightweight, managed by Go’s runtime.

+Using threads (or Go routines in this case) to simulate a TCP connection is not realistic because the TCP protocol is designed to operate across a network.
+In a real TCP connection, the client and server would exchange SYN and ACK packets over the network using IP addresses and ports, with network delays, packet loss, and other factors influencing the communication.

 c) In case the network changes the order in which messages are delivered, how would you handle message re-ordering?